speedscale/docs/docs/reference/transform-traffic/transforms/split.md

 }
 ```

-This config will split a string into segments whenever it encouters a pipe or period and extract the second string segment.
+This config will split a string into segments whenever it encounters a pipe or period and extract the second string segment.

 #### Input Token